 - The Barracuda (pictured in the donation form below in all gray) will cost $35 million dollars to build.

 - The Aegis Submarine will be built for around $50 million

 - The MOCC-USM will cost $10 million

 - Long Range Drones will cost about $800,000 for a fleet of four

 - Construction of Mobile Sea Bases will cost around $5-10 million (using used ocean-going barges converted into a sea-based IMMCS facility to manage at sea rescue for wildlife and aid in intelligence gathering for enforcement activities and to provide support for campaigns at sea during extended duration patrols and engagements).

 - Funds will be allocated to developing a Harpoon Projectile Interceptor to defeat grenade tipped harpoons which will be equipped on both manned and unmanned patrol vessels and interceptors.

-- Over The Horizon Long Range Anti-Poaching Vessels (OTH-LRAPV) will cost $1,500,000 (these small interceptors can travel up to 1,800 nautical miles) providing long-range capabilities) and can be operated without human crew onboard.
+- Over The Horizon Long Range Anti-Poaching Vessels (OTH-LRAPV) will cost $1,500,000 (these small 17 meter interceptors can travel over 1,700 nautical miles) providing long-range capabilities and can be operated without human crew onboard.